So excited to welcome everyone to tonight's chat with Colleen Cruz

 A2 When my (Clare) mom passed away, I truly could not read for pleasure for almost a year.
 I needed to write and I was able to do that.
 I hope kids who need to either spend more time reading or writing are given that space.
 I found my way back to reading. #g2great

-A3.
-Time efficient to build connections.
-More deliberate, purposeful instruction is likely to stick.
-Additional practice/volume.
-More likely to transfer when can recognize those writing moves when reading or reading moves when writing. #G2Great
+More likely to transfer when can recognize those writing moves when reading or reading moves when writing.

 What I find fascinating is how many of us feel VERY comfortable teaching reading to lift writing, but less so look to writing to lift reading... 🤔#g2great